-Kids are great aren?t they?
+Kids are great aren’t they?
 They give you endless amounts of joy and you often sit and wonder what your life would be without them.
-That?s on a good day, and I say ?a? because the days they are a blessing are singular, and happen maybe once, max twice a week, and it?s usually when they?re asleep.
-The truth is kids can be real jerks, in nappies, when they?re actually happy to wear them and not pee on your furniture or on the pet cat.
+That’s on a good day, and I say because the days they are a blessing are singular, and happen maybe once, max twice a week, and it’s usually when they’re asleep.
+The truth is kids can be real jerks, in nappies, when they’re actually happy to wear them and not pee on your furniture or on the pet cat.
 As an aside, I now know why cats roam, for months on end.

 In my opinion the only thing worse than an adult with first world problems is a toddler with 101 of them; how on earth does someone that has their butt wiped for them have any problems?

 1. The battery died on the iPad and she couldn’t beat her highest score